 Larva: The larva is not usually seen by most people.
 The case that it carries around wherever it feeds is what is immediately recognized.
 It can be found under spiderwebs, in bathrooms, bedrooms and garages.
 Cases can be found on wool rugs and wool carpets, hanging on curtains, or underneath buildings, hanging from subflooring, joists, sills and foundations; on the exterior of buildings in shaded places, under farm sheds, under lawn furniture, on stored farm machinery and on tree trunks.

-The larval case is a slender flat fusiform or spindle-shape case which resembles a cantaloupe or pumpkin seed.
+The larval case is a slender, flat, fusiform or spindle-shaped case which resembles a pumpkin seed.
 It is silk-lined inside and open at both ends.
 Most of the biology described here was taken from Aiello's (1979) description of Phereoeca allutella, a closely related case-bearing moth species from Panama.
 Specific information of Phereoeca uterella biology is limited.